ndf-zz/asfv1/README.md

   line option -c (--clamp) will instead restrict the value, where possible, and issue a warning.

-- Unlike the Spin assembler, non-sensical but othwerwise valid arguments are assembled without error.
+- Unlike the Spin assembler, non-sensical but otherwise valid arguments are assembled without error.

 - Raw data can be inserted into the program using the RAW